'Phi Ta Khon' Festival - Day 1 of 3

 Once a year, in late June/early July, the spirits wake up, don masks and other accoutrements, and take to the streets of Dan Sai, a small town in eastern Thailand near the Lao border, for two days of merriment and innocent mayhem.
 The timing coincides with the beginning of the Rainy Season and the planting of the rice crop.

-We also spied the more traditional palm leaf sunhats being used with masks by one group, as well as papier mache masks on different types of ogres.
+group, as well as papier mache masks on different types of ogres.

 Costumes have also evolved from pieced collections of old scrap materials of traditional pattern, to colorful new, but still handmade outfits in polyester or cotton.